-The main buildings of the School of Music are 435 College Street, Stoeckel Hall at 96 Wall Street, Hendrie Hall at 165 Elm Street, and Sprague Memorial Hall, which also houses Morse Recital Hall.
+The main buildings of the School of Music are Leigh Hall at 435 College Street, Stoeckel Hall at 96 Wall Street, Hendrie Hall at 165 Elm Street, and Sprague Memorial Hall, which also houses Morse Recital Hall.
 The Yale University Collection of Musical Instruments, containing over 1,000 instruments, is located at 15 Hillhouse Avenue.
-Woolsey Hall, which contains the Newberry Memorial Organ, is used throughout the year for numerous concerts and recitals.
+Woolsey Hall, which contains the Newberry Memorial Organ, is administered by the School of Music and used throughout the year for numerous concerts and recitals.